Saturday, 26 July 2025

 Central World, and the "iconic traffic snarl" in Bangkok

-The next day, I attended all the lectures for the symposium - learning some new concepts along the way.
+The next day, I attended all the lectures for the symposium (an achievement by itself, as I saw some attendees left mid-day) - learning some new concepts along the way.

 Breakfast and lunch all catered by the hotel.